 3) COLLAPSIBLE KITCHEN BOWLS & GADGETS –

 Included in our ‘collapsible collection’ are a salad spinner, a very large salad bowl, a mixing bowl, colander, produce washer/keeper, and measuring cups.
 Collapsed, they take very little space and stack nicely or slide in on their sides.
 Oh, did we mention that we also have two collapsible dishpans, dish drying rack and yes, even our laundry basket is collapsible!
-Check out our product review of Collapsible Kitchen Bowls & Gadgets.
+These products below are what we have.

 4) HERB & SPICE STORAGE –

 We use herbs and spices like an artist uses multiple hues of paint on their palette.
-We found these awesome stainless, magnetic Grundtal spice tins at Ikea!
-We also found a metal magnetic board in the office supply section at Walmart for them to stick on.
+We found these awesome stainless, magnetic Ikea Grundtal Spice Tins at Amazon!
+We’ve had other spice tins but never found them large enough to hold my dried herbs and spice essentials.
+These are perfect measuring at 3.75″ in diameter and 1.5″ tall.

 5) INSTANT POT –